-Deposits other than cash equivalents are set at fair value for solvency as reported to the Company by the relevant financial institutions at the end of the period.
+Deposits other than cash equivalents are set at fair value for solvency as reported to the Company by the relevant financial institutions at the end of the year.
 There are no material estimations or judgments made due to the nature of the asset.
 The valuation of the deposit does not rely on market prices, as these are cash deposits.
+The value of these deposits stand at £10.3m.